vincentservio/fewpjs-js-fundamentals-arithmetic-lab-onl01-seng-ft-052620/README.md

 In the browser's JavaScript console, we can test out all of the examples in this lesson.
-Remember that we can't redeclare variables previously declared with `const` or `let`, so the page may have to be refreshed (which wipes away all declared variables) or different variable names can be chosen than those in the examples.
+Remember that we can't redeclare variables previously declared with `const` or `let`, so the page may have to bce refreshed (which wipes away all declared variables) or different variable names can be chosen than those in the examples.

 ## Recognize the Limitations of Math in JavaScript